OceanRonquilloMorgan/oceanronquillomorgan.github.io/README.md

 # Future Plans

-My next step is to increase the responsiveness of the site using Javascript to preload icons and to fix any cross-browser responsiveness incontingencies.
+My next step is to increase the responsiveness of the site using Javascript to preload icons and to fix any cross-browser formatting / display incontingencies.

 Also, in the future, I would like to add a USC-related easter egg to the website which primarily involves the neat little SC logo at the top left corner of the page.